Moduli stacks of (phi,Gamma)-modules: a survey: Crystalline and semistable moduli stacks

-Firstly, note that Definition~\ref{defn: crystalline descending BKF module} carries over in an obvious fashion to the case with coefficients in a topologically of finite type $p$-adically complete $\Zp$-algebra~$A$ (see~\cite[Defn.\ 4.2.4]{emertongeepicture}).
+Note that Definition~\ref{defn: crystalline descending BKF module} carries over in an obvious fashion to the case with coefficients in a topologically of finite type $p$-adically complete $\Zp$-algebra~$A$ (see~\cite[Defn.\ 4.2.4]{emertongeepicture}).
 Using the faithful flatness results of Proposition~\ref{prop: maps of coefficient rings are faithfully flat injections}, one can check that the existence of a descent to a Breuil--Kisin module depends only on~$\pi$, and not on~$\piflat$, and that any such descent is unique (\cite[Lem.\ 4.2.7, 4.2.8]{emertongeepicture}).

-\begin{defn}For any~$h\ge 0$ we let~$\cC_{d,\crys,h}^a$ denote the limit preserving category of groupoids over $\Spec\Z/p^a$ determined by decreeing, for any finite type $\Z/p^a$-algebra~$A$, that $\cC_{d,\crys,h}^a(A)$ is the groupoid of Breuil--Kisin--Fargues $G_K$-modules with $A$-coefficients, which are of height at most~$h$, which admit all descents, and which are crystalline.
-We let~$\cC_{d,\crys,h}:=\varinjlim_a\cC_{d,\crys,h}^a$. \end{defn} It is easy to check that if $A$ is a $p$-adically complete $\Zp$-algebra which is topologically of finite type, then $\cC_{d,\crys,h}(A)$ is the groupoid of Breuil--Kisin--Fargues $G_K$-modules with $A$-coefficients, which are of height at most~$h$, which admit all descents, and which are crystalline.
+\begin{defn}For any~$h\ge 0$ we let~$\cC_{d,\crys,h}^a$ denote the limit preserving category of groupoids over $\Spec\Z/p^a$ determined by decreeing, for any finite type $\Z/p^a$-algebra~$A$, that $\cC_{d,\crys,h}^a(A)$ is the groupoid of Breuil--Kisin--Fargues $G_K$-modules with $A$-coefficients, which are of height at most~$h$, which admit all descents, whose $G_K$-actions are canonical, and which are crystalline.
+We let~$\cC_{d,\crys,h}:=\varinjlim_a\cC_{d,\crys,h}^a$. \end{defn} It is easy to check that if $A$ is a $p$-adically complete $\Zp$-algebra which is topologically of finite type, then $\cC_{d,\crys,h}(A)$ is the groupoid of Breuil--Kisin--Fargues $G_K$-modules with $A$-coefficients, which are of height at most~$h$, which admit all descents, whose $G_K$-actions are canonical, and which are crystalline.
 There is a natural morphism which is defined, for finite type $\Z/p^a$-algebras, via $\gMt \mapsto W(\C^\flat)_A \otimes_{\AAinf{A}} \gMt,$ with the target object being regarded as an $A$-valued point of $\cX_d$ via the equivalence of Proposition~\ref{prop: equivalences of categories to Ainf}.

-For now we will admit the following theorem~\cite[Thm.\ 4.5.18]{emertongeepicture}, which we prove in the following section. \begin{thm} $\cC_{d,\crys,h}$ is a $p$-adic formal algebraic stack of finite presentation and affine diagonal.
+For now we will admit the following theorem~\cite[Thm.\ 4.5.20]{emertongeepicture}, which we prove below. \begin{thm} $\cC_{d,\crys,h}$ is a $p$-adic formal algebraic stack of finite presentation and affine diagonal.
 The morphism $\cC_{d,\crys,h}\to\cX_d$ is representable by algebraic spaces, proper, and of finite presentation. \end{thm}